On June 22, 2021

-June is an important time of year in the Smokies.
-This is when thousands of families take their summer vacation, so park visitation is usually close to its peak.
+June is a popular time of year to visit the Smokies!
+This is when many families take their summer vacation, so park visitation is usually close to its peak.
 It’s also the time of year when some famous flowering shrubs native to the Smokies begin to bloom.
+Here are just a few summer wildflowers to look for during your next hiking adventure in Great Smoky Mountains National Park.

 Rhododendron is a relatively common plant, but the wild versions which grow in Great Smoky Mountains National Park vary a little bit from what you might grow at your house.
 Catawba rhododendrons have brilliant pink/purple flowers.
 They begin blooming in early June at elevations above 3,500 feet and will continue to reach their peak at higher elevations as the month wears on.